U.S. border official resigns amid uproar over migrant children

 "Although I will leave it to you to determine whether I was successful, I can unequivocally say that helping support the amazing men and women of CBP has been the most fulfilling and satisfying opportunity of my career," he said.

+Hours after Sanders' departure became public, two officials told The Associated Press that he was being replaced by Mark Morgan, who was named acting director of U.S. Immigration and Customs Enforcement just last month.
+The officials were not authorized to speak publicly about the move and declined to be identified.

-In an interview last week, Sanders blamed the problems in detention on a lack of money.
-He called on Congress to pass a $4.5 billion emergency funding bill to address the crisis -- legislation the House was planning to take up Tuesday.
+In an interview last week, Sanders blamed the problems in detention on a lack of money and called on Congress to pass a $4.5 billion emergency funding bill to address the crisis.
+The House approved the legislation on Tuesday night, setting up a showdown with the Senate where Republican leaders plan approval of a different, bipartisan bill this week that does not offer as many protections and services for migrants.

 At the White House, Trump said that he did not ask for Sanders' resignation -- adding that he doesn't think he has ever spoken to the man -- but that he is "moving some people around into different locations" amid the crisis.

-He defended U.S. border authorities, saying: "The laws are so bad and the asylum rules and laws are so bad that our Border Patrol people, who are so incredible, aren't allowed to do their jobs."
+While activists welcomed Sanders' departure, Trump defended U.S. border authorities, saying, "The laws are so bad and the asylum rules and laws are so bad that our Border Patrol people, who are so incredible, aren't allowed to do their jobs."

 The unprecedented surge of migrant families has left U.S. immigration detention centres severely overcrowded and taxed the government's ability to provide medical care and other attention.
 Six children have died since September after being detained by border agents.